 The energy efficiency of a storage device is further strongly influenced by the so-called number of storage cycles.
 This is an indicator for how often the storage is charged and discharged in a certain time period and for the energy turnover.
+As thermal losses are mostly depending on the external surface of a TES their percentage is decreasing (and storage efficiency is increasing) with an increasing energy turnover or storage cycle number.

-Figure 2.8: Ratio of heat losses to storage capacity ratio versus storage volume in m3 for a storage duration of 6 months and a storage temperature of 40 K above ambient temperature (Solites)
+Figure 2.8: Ratio of heat losses to storage capacity ratio versus storage volume in m for a storage duration of 6 months and a storage temperature of 40 K above ambient temperature (Solites)